-We'll sail via the Prinses Margrietkanaal (Princess Margaret Canal) to Lemmer, which we reach in the course of the morning.
+Via the Prinses Margrietkanaal (Princess Margaret Canal) we’ll sail to Lemmer, which we reach in the course of the morning.
 It's very atmospheric in this city, which during the summer is engulfed by water sports lovers.
-The pumping station just outside this fishing village is well worth a visit.
+The largest steam pumping station is located just outside this fishing village and well worth a visit.

 Lemmer - Urk - Kampen

-Early in the morning we set sail for our next destination: Urk - also known as the Pearl of Flevoland.
+Early in the morning we set sail for our next destination: Urk, also known as the Pearl of Flevoland.
 You'll find yourself in times gone by when walking by the quaint wharf or the narrow alleys and streets here.
 This place used to be an island, and the old village centre of Urk is a picturesque place for tourists.
 During lunch, we cast off and sail to Kampen over the Ketelmeer.
 We'll arrive here in the course of the afternoon.
 The historic Hanseatic city of Kampen is an atmospheric city with many old buildings.
-This evening your captain will invite you to partake of the Captain's Dinner.
+This evening your captain will invite you for the Captain's Dinner.

 Kampen - Deventer